the22mastermind/job-board/README.md

       Run `yarn fetch` to retrieve all the jobs posted

       Run `yarn get` to retrieve a job by its ID.
-Before running this command, make sure you copy the returned jobId after running `yarn post` and replace it in `scripts/get_job.sh`
+Before running this command, make sure you copy the returned jobId after running `yarn post` and replace it in `scripts/get_job.sh`.

       Run `yarn apply` to apply to a job.
-Before running this command, make sure you copy the returned jobId after running `yarn post` and replace it in `scripts/apply_job.sh`
+Before running this command, make sure you copy the returned jobId after running `yarn post` and replace it in `scripts/apply_job.sh`.

       If you run `yarn apply` again, the application will panic because in a real-life scenario, a candidate cannot apply to the same job more than once.

+      Inside `scripts/apply_job.sh` we are running two commands.
+The first creates a candidate's profile since a profile is required before being able to apply to jobs.
+The second command applies to a job.

       Run `yarn get_applicants` to retrieve all the candidates who applied to a job

+      Replace `applicationId` and `jobId` in `view_application.sh` with real values then run `yarn view_application` to view a candidate's application.

-      Run `yarn accept` to accept a candidate's application
+      Replace `applicationId` and `jobId` in `accept_application.sh` with real values then run `yarn accept_application` to accept a candidate's application.

 ToDo
 -------------------------------------

-1. Create a smart contract to hold applicants details and implement cross-contract calls
+1. Create a smart contract to hold employers details and implement cross-contract calls to Jobs

 2. Build React frontend for this [Mockup](https://www.figma.com/proto/l7TLJFbryvwadCpnnDjGFO/Job-Board?node-id=1%3A2&scaling=scale-down&page-id=0%3A1&starting-point-node-id=1%3A2)